cdunn-dev/Vici-Frontend/packages/vici-native/ViciMVP_New/CLEAN_BUILD_PLAN.md

 1. **Finalize TrainingPlanView implementation**
    - [x] Update TrainingPlanViewModel to use real data ✅
-   - [ ] Run a build test to verify changes
+   - [x] Run a build test to verify changes ✅
-   - [ ] Test the updated view in the simulator
+   - [x] Test the updated view in the simulator ✅
+   - [ ] Add logging to debug API connectivity
+   - [ ] Configure and verify backend API access
    - [ ] Debug any issues with API connectivity

 2. **Move to other views**